 19. They share too much about their personal life.

-21. Their check their phone while waiting on me
+21. They check their phone while waiting on me.

 22. They chat with other employees and ignore me.